dsagman/picat/readme.md

 Take a look at this code below. `member/2` assigns a single value from the list `1..3` to `T` and `S`. `member` is non-deterministic and on a *fail* condition, it will backtrack and select a different value from the list.

-The *fail* condition can be forced by the `fail/0` predicate or through another failure, such as failed unification.
+The *fail* condition can be forced by the `fail/0` predicate or through another failure, such as a failed unification or equivalence test.

 `go1` is using unification with `=/2` and `go2` is using reassignment with `:=/2`.